earthly/website/blog/_posts/2021-05-12-dos-gaming-in-docker.md

 ## Conclusion

-Its neat that we can make independent, offline bundles, similar to those shareware floppy disks from back in the day.
-To see the project as a whole, check out our [repository](https://github.com/earthly/example-dos-gaming).
+It's neat that we can make independent, offline bundles, similar to those shareware floppy disks from back in the day.
+To see the project as a whole, check out the [repository](https://github.com/earthly/example-dos-gaming).
 Thanks for reading!